Pierre Le Gros the Younger: Stanislas Kostka

-The polychrome statue of Stanislas Kostka on his Deathbed (1702–03) is today Le Gros's best-known work.
-Since his normal practice was to evoke naturalistic impressions by an extraordinarily fine surface treatment of a monochrome white marble, this multi-coloured tableau-like depiction is quite untypical for Le Gros.
-But it would be untypical for any sculptor because it is unique in the history of sculpture on the whole.
+The polychrome statue Stanislas Kostka on his Deathbed (1702–03) is regarded as Le Gros’s best-known work.
+While he typically employed finely treated monochrome white marble to create naturalistic effects, this multi-colored, tableau-like composition differs from his usual practice.
+It is considered an unusual example within his body of work and within the broader history of sculpture.
 (Note: There are only a few earlier examples of black, purple or alabaster garments combined with head and extremities of white marble or bronze, and none as elaborate as Le Gros'.
 Closest are antique portrait busts with porphyry bodies and, similarly, 16th and 17th century Roman funeral busts of clergy.
 In France are some medieval statues of nuns wearing habits of black marble with the best known being Marie de Bourbon (died 1401), prioress of the Dominicans of Saint-Louis de Poissy, in the Louvre.
 Some statues by Nicolas Cordier come closer to Le Gros treatment but put the emphasis on being exotic and precious.
 It is difficult to come up with more examples.)

 Unapologetically, the statue was created to emotionally move the visitor in the room where the blessed (soon to be canonised) Jesuit novice died, next to a chapel in the Jesuit novitiate at Sant'Andrea al Quirinale.
 The pope honoured the new devotional site with his visit – on foot – the day following its inauguration in 1703.